-\textbf{Ablation Study:} Table~\ref{tab:ablation} summarizes the results of our ablation study.
-In the table, the baseline refers to the model trained with the basic video-text alignment loss $L_{\text{vta}}$.
-By introducing our proposed Scene-Aware Discrimination loss $L_{\text{scene}}$, our model obtains improvement on XOV-Action in terms of closed-set accuracy on all the four test domains.
-Specifically, our model obtains significant improvements of 1.83\% and 4.63\% in terms of closed-set accuracy on ARID and NEC-Dr, which have large domain gaps with the training domain.
+Table~\ref{tab:ablation} summarizes the results of our ablation study.
+In this experiment, we use the model trained with only the video-text alignment loss $L_{\text{vta}}$ as the baseline.
+By introducing our proposed Scene-aware Discrimination loss $L_{\text{scene}}$, our model obtains improvement on XOVABench in terms of closed-set accuracy on all the four test domains.
+Specifically, our model obtains significant improvements of {1.83\% and 4.63\%} in terms of closed-set accuracy on ARID and NEC-Dr, which have large domain gaps with the training domain.
 This is because that $L_{\text{scene}}$ encourages the video encoder to downweight the attention on scene information in videos and thus pay more attention to action information that are generalizable across different domains.
-However, we find that introducing only the Scene-Aware Discrimination loss reduces the open-set performance, leading to limited improvement in average overall accuracy on XOV-Action.
-By further introducing the Action-Aware Discrimination loss $L_{\text{action}}$, our model can obtain improved cross-domain closed-set accuracy over the baseline while maintaining the open-set accuracy on each test domain as much as possible, and this leads to an improvement of 1.07\% in terms of average overall accuracy over the baseline.
+However, we find that introducing only the Scene-aware Discrimination loss reduces the open-set performance, leading to limited improvement in average overall accuracy on XOVABench.
+By introducing the Action-aware Discrimination loss $L_{\text{action}}$, our model can obtain improved cross-domain closed-set accuracy over the baseline while satisfactorily maintaining the open-set accuracy on each test domain, and this leads to an improvement of {1.06\%} in terms of average overall accuracy over the baseline.
 Furthermore, by introducing our proposed Diversified Elaboration Representation Learning, our full XOV-Action model can obtain significant improvement for the open-set action categories on each test domain, leading to a large improvement of {2.58\%} on avarage.
 This is attributed to the capture of rich action-related concepts in videos.
 Overall, our model can effectively improve the generalization of both closed-set and open-set action categories in unseen test domains.